Pollak: 13 Things the Next California Governor Can Do After Newsom Recall

 If Newsom is recalled, it is likely he will be replaced by a Republican — probably conservative radio host Larry Elder, who would also become the first black governor of California.
 (The only other candidate to lead a poll is real estate investor and YouTuber Kevin Paffrath, a Democrat.)

 Regardless, the next governor will face severe constraints.
-First of all, the legislature will still be run by Democrats, who have a supermajority in both chambers, and who are dominated by far-left politicians.
-Second, the new governor will only be able to serve for the remainder of Newsom’s term before facing re-election in 2022, when Democrats are likely to turn out in greater force.
-So a new governor will have a short window to make an impact.
+First of all, the legislature will still be run by Democrats, who have a supermajority in both chambers, and who are dominated by the far-left.
+Second, the new governor will only serve the remainder of Newsom’s term before facing re-election in 2022, when Democrats are likely to turn out in greater force.
+So a new governor will have limited ability, and a short window, to make an impact.

 Here are 13 things that can be done: